osvaldocesargarcia/warehouse-management/backend README.md

 ### Problem Description
 MEDMOR SA, a company specialized in the sale and distribution of hardware products, wants to control and optimize its inventory processes.
 To do so, it needs to implement an API that allows it to manage all areas and products in the warehouse.
 The warehouse has sections.
 Each section has a size in square meters, the type of product destined to it, which can be Electrical Materials, Equipment, Locksmith, Tools and Plumbing.
 Each product has a size, color, price, if it is fragile, type of packaging (Cardboard, Plastic, Glass, Nylon) and lot.
 To operate the system, two main roles are defined: Administrator and Operator.
 The Administrator has access to the entire system, while the Operator will be restricted to delete sections.

+### Application requirements
+#### Spring Boot API
+Implement an API in Spring Boot that allows to fulfill the following requirements:
+##### 1.1- Add a given quantity of a product to a section.
+##### 1.2- Create/edit/delete a new section in a warehouse.
+Only sections that do not contain products can be deleted.
+##### 1.3- List product information, and perform filtering operation by: section, lot, fragility, color, price range,
+##### and type of packaging.